Ed, Edd n Eddy: Home media

-The first two seasons of Ed, Edd n Eddy were released on DVD by Warner Home Video and Madman Entertainment in 2006 and 2007.
+The first two seasons of Ed, Edd n Eddy were released on DVD by Warner Home Video in the US and Madman Entertainment in Australia in 2006 and 2007.
 The Fools' Par-Ed-Ise DVD, the DVDs of the first two seasons, and several Ed, Edd n Eddy T-shirts were available for purchase on the Cartoon Network Shop.
 Selected episodes from the series were also featured on various Cartoon Network compilation DVDs.
 All five seasons of the series, as well as Ed, Edd n Eddy's Big Picture Show, are available for download on the iTunes Store.
 The first four seasons were available on Netflix from March 2013 until March 2015.
 The third season can be downloaded at Google Play.
 The Eds and Sarah have been free toys in children's meals for Subway.
 In the United Kingdom the character of Eddy was given away in Kellogg's cereal boxes as one of the Cartoon Network Wobble Heads in 2003.
 On January 1, 2021, all six seasons were added to the HBO Max streaming service; the single-episode sixth season was combined into the fifth season.
-The show, along with Foster's Home for Imaginary Friends, received a complete series DVD release on October 18, 2022.
+The show, along with Foster's Home for Imaginary Friends, received a complete series DVD release on October 18, 2022, although it was missing the 3 holiday specials and the movie.
 Amazon Prime added the complete series to its streaming library in December 2022, including the holiday specials and Ed, Edd n Eddy's Big Picture Show.